acquiredsecurity/forensic-timeliner/README.md

 # Forensic Timeliner
+DISCLAIMER: This script is provided as-is, without warranty or guarantee of fitness for a particular purpose.
+It automates third-party tools that are licensed under their own terms.
+Ensure you have proper authorization to use and distribute all tools involved.

 Forensic Timeliner is a PowerShell-based tool that automates the process of aggregating and formatting forensic artifacts from [Chainsaw](https://github.com/WithSecureLabs/chainsaw) and KAPE / EZTools into a structured **MINI** **Master Timeline** in Excel.
 This is obviously not comprehensive but a great way to take some high value artifacts and get a real quick snapshot using powershell!